-According to Florida Statutes Section 95.11, you have four years after the date of your accident to file a personal injury claim.
-Despite the four-year statute, call Thomas J. Ueberschaer, P.A. as soon as possible so that he may preserve evidence.
+According to Florida Statutes Section 95.11, you have two years after the date of your accident to file a personal injury claim.
+Despite the two-year statute, call Thomas J. Ueberschaer, P.A. as soon as possible so that he may preserve evidence.
 This will improve your case and chances of winning your case and receiving compensation for your losses faster.

 What Is a Statute of Limitations?